jerryaoverton/business-model-simulation/README.md

 ## Heading 3
 We can simulate people's interactions with companies.
 By taking data about the services that a company provides and their customer's reaction, we can simulate new company-customer interactions.
 We can use those simulations to discover new ways for companies to make its customers happy.

-## Heading 4
-We can simulate how people form and interact within communities.
-By taking census data about how people spend their time, we can simulate the activities of those most engaged in volunteering and civic leadership.
-We can use those simulations to discover ways that companies can improve their brand by improving their engagement within the community.